Siege of Tunis (Mercenary War): Siege

-After their victory at the Saw, the Carthaginians marched on the main rebel force at Tunis around October 238 BC, accepting the surrender of many towns and villages on the way.
+After their victory at the Saw the Carthaginians marched on the main rebel force at Tunis around October 238 BC, accepting the surrender of many towns and villages on the way.
 At Tunis, the Carthaginians had approximately 20,000 men and the rebel army was roughly the same size.
 Mathos was in command of the remaining rebels, and aware of the approach of the Carthaginian army.
 It was generally felt that Carthaginian victory was inevitable; the rebels could not surrender and there was nowhere to which they could flee offering more advantages than remaining at Tunis.
 The city was difficult to access; the sea lay to the east, while an approach from the west was hampered by a large salt marsh.
-Hamilcar occupied a position to the south with half the army, and his deputy Hannibal was to the north with the balance.
+Hamilcar occupied a position to the south with half the army, and his deputy Hannibal (Note: Not to be confused with Hannibal Barca, of Second Punic War fame.) was to the north with the balance.
 The rebels' camp was to the north of Tunis and immediately outside the walls.

 The historian Dexter Hoyos notes that Hamilcar's dispositions are difficult to explain: To march from one of the Carthaginian camps to the other meant a march of 25 km around the salt marsh and across hilly terrain, which made speedy mutual support by Hannibal and Hamilcar impossible.
-Hamilcar was dividing his forces in the face of an equally large enemy army, and he risked defeat in detail.
+Hamilcar was dividing his forces in the face of an equally large enemy army and he risked defeat in detail.
 It is possible Mathos withdrew all or most of his 20,000 men from their camp into Tunis, which had stronger defences; this would have given the impression the rebels were predominately concerned with defence.
 Hoyos suggests that with their forces situated in fortified camps and fresh from their victory at the Saw, Hamilcar and Hannibal were confident of victory and were concentrating on cutting off possible avenues of escape.
 They would also have believed that their elephants and their cavalry superiority would continue to deter any rebel attack.